pgit/asio-coro/README.md

 This is a collection of samples for using C++20 coroutines with ASIO.

 # Development Devcontainer
 This project is prepared to run in a [Visual Studio Code Development Container](https://code.visualstudio.com/docs/devcontainers/containers).
-It also runs in a [GitHub Codespace](https://github.com/features/codespaces).
-The image is based on [CPP Devcontainer](https://github.com/pgit/cpp-devcontainer).
+It also runs in [GitHub Codespaces](https://github.com/features/codespaces).
+The container image is based on [CPP Devcontainer](https://github.com/pgit/cpp-devcontainer), which contians recent LLVM and Boost versions.

-After opening, press `F7` to compile using CMake.
+After opening the project in the container, press `F7` to compile using CMake.
 On first startup, the CMake Plugin will ask you for a kit, select `[Unspecified]` or `clang` (the latter may take some time to appear, when scanning has finished).

 After that, you can open a `*.cpp` file.
 This workspace is configured to use the [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) plugin for syntax highlighting and indexing.
 That may take a while to complete, watch the `indexìng 1/20` in the status bar.
 You may have to run the command `clangd: Restart language server` once for it to pick up on changes to `build/compile_commands.json`.